PyMoDAQ/PyMoDAQ/docs/src/quick_start.rst

 ``daq_move``

-This will prompt the following user interface.
+This prompts the following user interface.
 In the *Actuator* drop-down list, choose *Mock* and click *Initialization*.
 This will simulate numerically the behavior of a simple actuator, with the reading of its position.
-We can play a bit around to discover this module, and have a look at :ref:`the documentation <DAQ_Move_module>`.

 .. figure:: /image/quick_start/mock_actuator.png
    :width: 300